Templating

 - Templating and polymorphism are arguably the most powerful features of C++,

-- EAMxx makes extensive use of templates, throughout, and this is encouraged but should be done judiciously.
+but with great power comes great potential pain.- EAMxx makes extensive use of templates, throughout, and this is encouraged but should be done judiciously.

 - Adding complexity should only be done in service of improved functionality or speed because these typically come at the price of clarity and readability.